-Finally in 1821, a compromise was reached.
+Finally, in 1821, a compromise was reached.
 Since many of the ex-colonies depended heavily on slave labor, the patriots decided to abolish it in steps.

 No new slaves were to be imported.
-And they passed the law of “freedom of wombs.”
+And the patriots passed the law of “freedom of wombs.”
 According to this law, everyone born in the new republics from 1821 onwards was born free, even the children of slaves.
 Furthermore, the “owner” of the enslaved mother was to educate her free-born children.

 With both measures -stopping import and free birth- the patriots expected the number of slaves to diminish on their own in the ex-colonies.

 The process was not fast or easy, but 30 years later, all the republics Bolivar freed had abolished slavery.